idlAadarsh/clone/README.md

-# i have uploaded my clone webpage of apple webpage
+# tried to write code to copy css and html of apple webpage//